Are you looking to optimize your HR manager LinkedIn profile?

 Here is what this feature does:

-• It gives access to a newsletter feature, which means whenever you publish a LinkedIn article, subscribers receive push and email notifications.
+- It gives access to a newsletter feature, meaning subscribers receive push and email notifications whenever you publish a LinkedIn article.

 Here is an excellent example (Asma Ashfaq):